-Sophomore GPA, by sophomore attendance (2016-17 cohort) Note: Only students who were freshmen at CPS are included in sophomore analysis.
+Note: Only students who were freshmen at CPS are included in sophomore analysis.
 Charter students are also excluded.
-For more information, see Appendix A. FIGURE 12 Even Among Students with Similar GPAs, Freshman Attendance Is Highly Predictive of Graduation
+Graduation status is based on whether a student graduated from CPS within four years of starting high school.
+For more information, see Appendix A.

-High school graduation, by freshman GPA and attendance category (2014-15 cohort)
+Sophomore success status, by non-graduates and graduates (2014-15 cohort)